Ten-Day Vipassana Retreat

 The bedrooms, walking spaces, dining room, kitchen are all within one building.
 There are two wheelchair accessible double bedrooms, to allow for an attendant, if needed.
 There is a separate meditation yurt that we will be able to use for our meditation space.

 Information about transportation and what to bring will be sent to those accepted into the retreat in time for making travel arrangements and packing.

 Fees are on a sliding scale to allow you to pay according to your means.
 Our actual cost for this ten day retreat per person is $1259.
 A portion of our scholarship fund is being allocated for this retreat to allow us to offer the low range on the sliding scale.
 Please pay as much as you are able, in order to allow others to attend who need to pay less.
 Any amount above $1259 will be gratefully received and treated as a tax-deductible donation.

 $ 1059 (low) $ 1259 (actual cost) $ 1511 (benefactor)

 If you need more scholarship support, some additional funds are available.
 Please fill out a scholarship application form and send it with your application form, specifying how much you feel you are able to pay.
 There is no fee for monastics.

 The Mountain Hermitage will gratefully receive donations to our scholarship fund to enable those in financial need to attend this retreat.
 Donations are tax-deductible and should be marked ‘Scholarship Fund’.

 USE OF FEES

-Your fees for the retreat will be used to pay for: rental of the Columbine Inn and attached expenses; other general retreat expenses; a retreat cook; a small stipend for the retreat manager; a small parsonage to the teachers to help cover ongoing home expenses for the duration of the retreat; and teacher transportation.
+Your fees for the retreat will be used to pay for: rental of Blue Sky Retreat Center and attached expenses; other general retreat expenses; a retreat cook; a small stipend for the retreat manager; a small parsonage to the teacher to help cover ongoing home expenses for the duration of the retreat; and teacher transportation.

 Please send your deposit with your application.
 The deposit is: $275.